 Vamp

-Betty Lou of '52 features a two-measure vamp or introduction.
-The melody begins in measure three.
-Play the vamp softly and bring out the melody at measure three.
+Betty Lou of '52 begins with a two-measure vamp or introduction.
+The melody kicks in at measure 3.

-To get the feel of this piece, practice the vamp until smooth.
-As you practice the remainder of the piece, you'll recognize bits and pieces of the vamp.
+To get the feel of this piece, practice the vamp until liquid smooth.
+As you work on the remainder of the piece, you'll recognize bits and pieces of the vamp in between the melodic passages.

 Bring Out the Melody

-The C, A, F and G bass line repeats continuously as a simple melody floats overhead.
-Bring out the melody but tread lightly on the arpeggio.
+The C, A, F and G bass line repeats continuously as a melody floats overhead.
+Bring out the melody—pluck it with a stronger stroke—but tread lightly on the arpeggios.
 The goal is to create a musical foreground and background.
-In other words, clear melody in the foreground with arpeggios softly murmuring in the background.
+In other words, melody in the foreground with arpeggios softly murmuring in the background.

-Sustain the bass notes against the moving melody (keep fretting finger on the bass note).
-If you release bass notes early, it sounds choppy.
+Sustain the bass notes against the moving melody, i.e., keep the fretting finger on the bass note.
+When bass notes are released too soon, the resulting music sounds choppy, and the foreground and background illusion evaporates.

 Chevy Hood Ornament | Peter Kun Frary